About professional membership

 Successful completion of a CIPD accredited Certificate or Diploma will lead to Associate membership – the first level of CIPD professional membership.
-Successful completion of a recognised postgraduate-level qualification can lead to Chartered membership, providing you have the relevant experience.
+Successful completion of a CIPD Advanced Diploma in HRM or HRD (or PDS or postgraduate equivalent awarded by universities) can lead to Chartered membership, providing you have the relevant experience.

 - Through Experience Assessment

 Our direct route into professional membership is a straightforward way for you to use your experience to achieve recognition for your HR achievements.
 Experience Assessment is for HR generalists and specialists across all levels.
 It caters specifically for those who don't hold the required CIPD qualification and want their HR credentials recognised against the industry standard.

 If you’re working as an HR/L&D academic or researcher, then Academic membership is an alternative way to achieve professional membership (Academic Fellow, Academic Member or Academic Associate).